Outlook.com: MSN Hotmail

-The sale had been preceded by a major incident in 1997 where all email was lost for 25 % of mailboxes.
+The sale had been preceded by a major incident in 1997 where all email was lost for 25% of mailboxes.

 Hotmail quickly gained in popularity as it was localized for different markets around the globe, and became the world's largest webmail service with more than 30 million active members reported by February 1999.

 Hotmail originally ran on a mixture of FreeBSD and Solaris operating systems.
 A project was started to move Hotmail to Windows 2000.
 In June 2001, Microsoft claimed this had been completed; a few days later they retracted the statement and admitted that the DNS functions of the Hotmail system were still reliant on FreeBSD.
 In 2002 Hotmail still ran its infrastructure on UNIX servers, with only the front-end converted to Windows 2000.
 Later development saw the service tied with Microsoft's web authentication scheme, Microsoft Passport (now Microsoft account), and integration with Microsoft's instant messaging and social networking programs, MSN Messenger and MSN Spaces (later Windows Live Messenger and Windows Live Spaces, respectively).

 Security issues

 In 1999, hackers revealed a security flaw in Hotmail that permitted anybody to log in to any Hotmail account using the password 'eh'.
-At the time it was called "the most widespread security incident in the history of the Web".
+At the time, it was called "the most widespread security incident in the history of the Web".
 In 2001, the Hotmail service was compromised again by computer hackers who discovered that anyone could log in to their Hotmail account and then pull messages from any other Hotmail account by crafting a URL with the second account's username and a valid message number.
 It was such a simple attack that by the time the patch was made, dozens of newspapers and hundreds of web sites published exact descriptions allowing tens of thousands of hackers to run rampant across Hotmail.
 The exploitable vulnerability exposed millions of accounts to tampering between August 7 and 31, 2001.

 Competition

 In 2004, Google announced its own mail service, Gmail.
-Featuring greater storage space, speed, and interface flexibility, this new competitor spurred a wave of innovation in webmail.
+Featuring greater storage space, speed, and interface flexibility, it spurred a wave of innovation in webmail.
 The main industry heavyweights – Hotmail and Yahoo!
 Mail – introduced upgraded versions of their email services with greater speed, security, and advanced features.